 5. Live-in couples are not entitled to the same legal rights

-When you’re not married reality is, you don’t have some of the rights that a married person has, especially when dealing with certain laws.
+One disadvantage of living together before marriage is that when you’re not married, the reality is, you don’t have some of the rights that a married person has, especially when dealing with certain laws.

 No matter if you test your relationship for years before getting married or have chosen marriage over living together, the quality of your marriage will still depend on both of you.
 It takes two people to achieve a successful partnership in life.
 Both people in the relationship should compromise, respect, be responsible, and of course to love each other for their union to be successful.